jpacg/awesome-stars/README.md

 ## C++

+- [hrydgard/ppsspp](https://github.com/hrydgard/ppsspp) - A PSP emulator for Android, Windows, Mac and Linux, written in C++.
+Want to contribute?
+Join us on Discord at https://discord.gg/5NJB6dD or just send pull requests / issues.
+For discussion use the for
+- [0NullBit0/NullTrace-Injector](https://github.com/0NullBit0/NullTrace-Injector) - Inject shared libraries into processes on Android (real/emulator device supported)
 - [muchenspace/android_virtualTouch](https://github.com/muchenspace/android_virtualTouch) -
 - [snake-4/Zygisk-Assistant](https://github.com/snake-4/Zygisk-Assistant) - A Zygisk module to hide root for KernelSU, Magisk and APatch, designed to work on Android 5.0 and above.
 - [Mrack/XposedNHook](https://github.com/Mrack/XposedNHook) - Xposed免root注入so方案, 支持android各个版本